Garland, TX to St. Paul, MN Movers (NEW 2026 Costs)

 - St. Paul is considered to be less safe than Garland with a score of 49.14 vs Garland's 62.87.

-- Air quality in St. Paul is good, and in Garland it's good.
+- Air quality in St. Paul is Good, and in Garland it's Good.

 - State licensing: To operate legally within the state, Minnesota household goods movers must have a current permit from the Minnesota Department of Transportation (MnDOT).
 Before being granted operating authority, each moving company must file a public tariff, provide proof of insurance and submit a Certificate of Compliance to MnDOT.
-Make sure the moving company you use has a license before hiring.
+Always verify licensing details before committing to a mover.

 - State regulator: You can verify a Minnesota moving license and its status through the state's public utilities commission.

-- Moving permits: Minnesota does not require any moving permits, but it is helpful to check local parking restrictions before moving into the state.
+- Moving Permits: Minnesota doesn't require moving permits, but it's still a good idea to check local parking rules before your move-in day.

-- Change of address: We recommend submitting your change of address form with USPS at least a week prior to your move.
-You can set an official move date on the form and this way all of your mail will get properly forwarded to St. Paul.
-Get started here.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to St. Paul.
+Start the process here.

-- Moving company insurance: Every state requires moving companies to carry different levels of insurance.
+- Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 In Minnesota, opt for the budget-friendly Released Value Protection provided by movers at no extra charge.
 While economical, it offers minimal coverage at 60 cents per pound per article.
 For full value coverage of your items, consult with your chosen moving company for alternatives or consider a third-party insurance provider.

 Where to live in St. Paul

-Now that you've decided to make the move to "Pigs Eye", these are the best neighborhoods to move to in St. Paul.
+Now that you've decided to make the move to Pigs Eye, these are the best neighborhoods to move to in St. Paul.

 Best neighborhoods for singles